 Transitions19 will be a working conference with participants actively involved in discussion and workshops.
 2019 is the third and penultimate year of the ILETC project and findings are emerging that will guide improved spatial-educative practices in schools.
 Workshops will provide a deeper understanding of ILETC findings and test if ILETCs resources and tools have currency across all aspects of learning environment use.

-The program will include 3 days in Melbourne with Day 1 and 2 featuring research presentations and workshops and Day 3 offering a tour of innovative schools in the Melbourne area.
+The program will include 3 days in Melbourne featuring research presentations by national and international researchers, ILETC findings, keynote speakers and workshops tours of innovative schools in the Melbourne area.
 A draft program will be available in May.

 Selection of Presentations

 - Closing dates for abstracts are detailed below.
 All abstracts are blind peer reviewed and the highest rated papers are selected for the program by the organising committee.
 All those submitting abstracts are advised of the decision by email as close as possible to the dates listed below.